What is the programme

 Part Time Students

-The part-time program is for students who train for a minimum 3-4 days every week at the academy, or 15-20 days a month.
+This is a residential program for students who train for a minimum 3-4 days every week or 15-20 days a month.

 They miss school/college and base themselves at the facility for the duration of their training and follow the timetable provided.